mehmetalikoker/ai-agent/README.md

 # AI-Agentv1
-AI-Agentv1 project is a Python-based project with AI Agent and Tavily integration.
+This project features an Agent structure capable of querying and returning either directly via an LLM or through various tools, depending on the question type.
+It utilizes Tavily for it's search infrastructure.